-The duties and responsibilities of each investment manager retained by Regents include the following:
+The duties and responsibilities of each Investment Manager retained include:

-- Exercising investment discretion over the Fund assets under its care, custody and/or control in accordance with the IPS objectives and guidelines set forth herein.

-- Promptly informing the Regents in writing regarding all significant and/or material matters and changes pertaining to the investment of Fund assets, including, but not limited to:

-- a.
-Investment strategy

-- b.
-Portfolio Structure

-- c.
-Tactical approaches

-- d.
-Ownership

-- e.
-Organizational structure

-- f.
-Financial condition

-- g.
-Professional staff

-- h.
-Recommendations for guideline changes

-- i.
-All material, legal, SEC and other regulatory agency proceedings affecting the firm.

-- Promptly voting all proxies and related actions in a manner consistent with the long-term interests and objectives of the Fund set forth herein.

-- Utilize the same care, skill, prudence and due diligence under the circumstances then prevailing that experienced, investment professionals acting in a like capacity and fully familiar with such matters would use in like activities for like reserve funds with like aims in accordance and compliance with all applicable laws, rules and regulations from local, state and federal and international political entities as it pertains to fiduciary duties and responsibilities.
+- Exercising investment discretion over the Fund assets under its care and control in accordance with the IPS objectives and guidelines set forth herein. - Promptly informing the Regents in writing, all significant or material matters pertaining to the investment of Fund assets, including, but not limited to: investment strategy; portfolio structure; tactical approaches; ownership; organizational structure; financial condition; professional staff; and, any material, legal or regulatory agency proceedings affecting the firm. - Promptly voting all proxies and related actions in a manner consistent with the long-term interests and objectives of the Fund set forth herein. - Utilize the same care, skill, prudence and due diligence under the circumstances then prevailing that experienced, investment professionals acting in a like capacity and fully familiar with such matters would use in like activities for like funds with like aims in accordance and compliance with all applicable laws, rules and regulations from local, state and federal entities as it pertains to fiduciary duties and responsibilities. - Acknowledge, and agree in writing to, their fiduciary responsibility.

-Duties and Responsibilities of the Consultant
+Duties and Responsibilities of the Registered Investment Advisor

-The duties and responsibilities of the consultant retained by the Regents include, but are not limited to, the following:
+The duties and responsibilities of the RIA retained by the Regents include, but are not limited to, the following:

-- Assist in the development of investment strategies for Fund's assets;
+Assist in with the development of investment strategies for Fund's assets

-- Analyze existing investments;
+- Analyze existing investments

-- Assist with asset allocation;
+- Assist with asset allocation

-- Assist in the IPS development/ongoing review;
+- Select relevant performance benchmarks for each investment management style, updating Appendix B as needed in consultation with the Regents Assist in the IPS development/ongoing review

+- Recommend replacement of Investment Managers when warranted by qualitative or quantitative factors set forth herein

-- Provide investment manager search services;
+- Provide investment manager search services

-- Monitor the performance of Fund assets, and investment managers;
+- Monitor the performance of Fund assets and Investment Managers to include reporting against relevant performance benchmarks

+- Report on Investment Managers' adherence to the IPS guidelines

-- Provide educational forms, as requested;
+- Provide educational forms, as requested

-- Provide quarterly on-site reviews;
+- Provide quarterly on-site reviews

 - Assist with special projects.